TinosNitso/mpv-scripts/README.md

 `script=/sdcard/Android/media/is.xyz.mpv/`

-Then copy all scripts in to that exact folder, in internal main storage. `sdcard` is internal, unlike SD card.
-Then use MPV file-picker to open an MP4 to give it media read-permission.
+Then copy all scripts in to that exact folder, in internal main storage.
+However leave out autocomplex.lua on smartphone (laggy).  `sdcard` is internal, unlike `SD card`.
+Then use MPV file-picker to open an MP4 to give MPV media read-permission.
 In Android-v11+ media-apps can't run scripts from outside a media folder.  aspeed.lua struggles primarily because Android apps are singletons who can't spawn subprocesses.
 I recommend [cx-file-explorer](https://cxfileexplorerapk.net/) as explorer, & 920 for text-editing.

 ![alt text](https://github.com/TinosNitso/mpv-scripts/blob/main/SCREENSHOT.JPG)